infonl/resynchronize/README.md

 const myAwesomeComponent = connector(_myAwesomeComponent)
 ```

-The method `getAsyncProperties` allows to get a meaninful set of properties that you can use to render the diferent async states on your component and the thunk created before allows you to dispatch the actions that start the async promise.
+The method `getAsyncProps` allows to get a meaninful set of properties that you can use to render the diferent async states on your component and the thunk created before allows you to dispatch the actions that start the async promise.

 ### When you dont like to repeat the same connector everywhere